tstatler/portfolio/docs/index.md

 title: Tim Statler | Technical Writer
 ---

-I'm Tim Statler, a technical writer with experience in software documentation, API documentation, and user guides.
-I've written documentation for web applications, REST APIs, and SDKs.
-I've also written user guides for software products and administrator guides for web applications.
+I'm experienced creating developer and and end-user documentation for a variety of platforms, SDKs, and developer environments.

 ## Portfolio